mljar/mercury/README.md

 #### Web Application from Notebook

 The web app generated from the notebook.
-Code is hidden.
-User can change parameters, execute notebook with `Run` button, and save results with `Download` button.
+Code is hidden (optional).
+User can change parameters, execute notebook with `Run` button, and save result with `Download` button.

 <p align="center">
   <img